dmutikainen/dmutikainen.github.io/_posts/2024-07-23-chi-square-test.md

 For this test, as it is focused on comparing the *rates* of two groups - we applied the Chi-Square Test For Independence.
 Full details of this test can be found in the dedicated section below.

-From the *campaign_data* table in the client database, we excluded the Control group and isolated customers in Mailer 1 (low quality) and Mailer 2 (high wuality mailer).
+From the *campaign_data* table in the client database, we excluded the Control group and isolated customers in Mailer 1 (low quality) and Mailer 2 (high quality mailer).

-We set out our hypotheses and Acceptance Criteria for the test, as follows:
+We set out our hypotheses and Acceptance Criteria for the test as follows:

-**Null Hypothesis:** There is no relationship between mailer type and signup rate.
+* **Null Hypothesis:** There is no relationship between mailer type and signup rate.
 They are independent.
-**Alternate Hypothesis:** There is a relationship between mailer type and signup rate.
+* **Alternate Hypothesis:** There is a relationship between mailer type and signup rate.
 They are not independent.
-**Acceptance Criteria:** 0.05
+* **Acceptance Criteria:** 0.05

-As a requirement of the Chi-Square Test For Independence, we aggregated this data down to a 2x2 matrix for *signup_flag* by *mailer_type* and fed this into the algorithm (using the *scipy* library) to calculate the Chi-Square Statistic, p-value, Degrees of Freedom, and expected values.
+As a requirement of the Chi-Square Test For Independence, we aggregated this data down to a 2x2 matrix for *signup_flag* by *mailer_type* and fed this into the algorithm (using the *scipy* library) to calculate the Chi-Square Statistic, p-value, Degrees of Freedom, and Expected Values.

 <br>
 <br>